School Dinners

 Replace chocolate bars and cakes with fresh fruit or dried fruit.
 If possible, vary the fruit each day and get them to try new things, such as kiwi or melon.
 You could also make up a tasty fruit salad.
 Be inventive and encourage your children when they try something new.

-It may take a while for your children to get used to a healthier lunchbox.
+It may take a while for your children to get used to a healthier lunch box.
 But it will be worth it for their health, so keep trying.
 You can help by eating a wider range of foods at home as a family.
 Reading supermarket food labels can help you buy healthier foods for your child's lunch and family meal times.
 Save chocolate, cakes and crisps for occasional treats.
 Remember to praise your child when they've tried something new to show your encouragement.

 Allergies

-In line with our Whole Food policy, we are an allergy aware school and ask that foods containing nuts are not brought into school.
+In line with our Whole Food Policy, we are an allergy aware school and ask that foods containing nuts are not brought into school.
 If your child has an allergy, please inform the school as soon as possible.

 Watch our Healthy Eating video!.mp4